rinalds98/Savory-Junction/README.md

 =

 ## **Further Development**
-- Dietary information implementation into reservation.
+- Dietary information implementation into the reservation.
 - Shows available dates and not just a date to choose.